jtulach/codesnippet4javadoc/README.md

 The Codesnippet doclet supports JDK8, JDK11, ..., JDK21.
 Originally the snippet
 used slightly [different notation](docs/README-0.63.md) to indentify and refer to code snippets.
-However, version 0.80 and newer provides support for [standard JDK snippet tags](https://openjdk.java.net/jeps/413) and one can choose whether to support both syntaxes or just the [JDK one](https://openjdk.java.net/jeps/413).
+However, since version 0.80 and newer support for [standard JDK snippet tags](https://openjdk.java.net/jeps/413) is provided and one can choose whether to support both syntaxes or just the [JDK one](https://openjdk.java.net/jeps/413).

 Use `-snippetmode jep413` to support just the